fbpx

 What Are the Long-Term Effects of Ketamine Abuse?

 Frequent misuse of “Special K” can lead to addiction and serious health problems.
-Because it is an anesthetic, some users of the drug may ignore or be oblivious to any injuries they sustain.
+Because it is an anesthetic, some users of the drug may ignore or be oblivious to any injuries they sustain from dependence on the substance.
+Those who abuse ketamine often build up a tolerance to the drug and will progressively require higher doses to get high.

-dependence on the substance.
-Individuals who abuse ketamine often build up a tolerance to the drug and will progressively require higher doses to get high.
 Consequently, addiction impacts the mind and body in several ways, many of them psychologically.
 People who regularly misuse ketamine may experience irritability, depression, and impaired judgment.
-They may also experience physical side effects, such impaired motor function, redness of the skin, and slurred speech.
+They may also experience physical side effects, such as impaired motor function, redness of the skin, and slurred speech.
+A ketamine detox center may be needed at this point to wean off the drug safely.

 What Does a Ketamine Overdose Look Like?

 An overdose occurs when an individual takes a high dose of ketamine, to the point where the body is not able to safely break down the toxins.
 Individuals who overdose may breathe at an alarmingly slow rate and lose consciousness.
 Because “K” has a more immediate impact than other drugs, accidental overdoses are common.
-Signs of an overdose include:
+Signs of an overdose include

 • Nausea and vomiting